electrode-io/electrode/packages/electrode-archetype-opt-mocha/README.md

 # Usage

 This module generally is included by other Electrode modules.
-An Electrode app don't need to install this directly.
+An Electrode app doesn't need to install this directly.

 ## Install